 Whenever it was invented, almost everyone loves ice cream.
 Kings and queens – Charles I of England paid his own ice cream maker a lifetime pension in exchange for keeping the recipe secret – and presidents are known fans.
 US President Thomas Jefferson and First Lady Dolley Madison both served it on auspicious occasions.

-Arguably, it was the second half of the 20th century and the introduction of cheap refrigeration that really brought ice cream to the masses.
+Arguably, it was the second half of the 20th century and the introduction of cheap refrigeration that really brought ice creams and sorbets to the masses.

 How much ice cream do we eat?

 Surprisingly, New Zealand is the number one consumer of ice cream per capita.
 In fact, New Zealand consumes nearly 30 litres per capita per year.
 That 7.5 litres more than the United States.
 The next biggest consumers are Australia, Finland and Sweden.

 We take 50 licks, on average, to finish a one-scoop ice cream.
 Vanilla is the most popular flavour in the US and one in five people admit to sharing ice cream with their pet.

 Take the quiz?